 In time USB-C looks set to become the universal port found on all devices, replacing the USB-A, USB-B, Micro-USB, and Mini-USB connectors that complicate life at the moment.
 Every cable will be the same and will fit any device, be it a phone, laptop, tablet or another gadget.

-We’re not quite there yet, as most peripherals on sale today still use the older connections, but with Apple releasing its latest MacBook Pro range equipped solely with USB-C ports, the Asus Zenbook 3 and HP Spectre adopting the same approach, and USB-C ports now a regular feature on many modern laptops and 2-in-1s, momentum is firmly behind the new platform.
+We’re not quite there yet, as many peripherals on sale today still use the older connections, but with Apple's MacBook Pro range equipped solely with USB-C ports, the Asus Zenbook 3 and HP Spectre adopting the same approach, and USB-C ports now a regular feature on many modern laptops and 2-in-1s, momentum is firmly behind the new platform.

 What other benefits does USB-C offer?

 Of course changing the design of a connector and port is hardly a reason to upgrade all your existing peripherals, but that isn’t the only advantage of USB-C. The new format also supports the latest USB 3.1 communication protocols, which are faster and more versatile than the earlier versions you’ll find on USB-A style devices.

 USB 3.1 comes in two versions, which can be a little confusing.
 Gen 1 delivers 5Gbps, which is the same speed as USB 3.0, and Gen 2 delivers 10Gbps.

 You probably don't work in gigabits per second, so in megabytes per second, they're 625MBps and 1250MBps respectively (or 1.25 gigabytes per second).
 And Thunderbolt 3 is 5,000MBps (5 gigabytes per second).

 USB-C can provide up to 100W of power to attached devices.
 That's easily enough to charge (almost) any laptop, smartphone or tablet.
 The new format can also deliver 4K video to monitors and carry audio too.

 The smaller size and flexibility of the ports mean they are now the staple fitting on ultra-slim laptops and Android smartphones.